Bugatti Beaune Vignoble Route Des Grands Crus CheminBugatti Beaune Vignoble Route Des Grands Crus Chemin

 Villages on the Route des Grands Crus

-From Gevrey-Chambertin to Nuits Saint Georges or from Aloxe-Corton to Santenay, they feature typical vineyard architecture with beautiful limestone houses and tiled roofs.
-Often arranged between courtyards and gardens, these winegrowers’ residences almost all have ancient cellars, a Mecca of the house that the owner will introduce wine lovers to.
+All along these gentle hills, vineyards run in tight rows between each village, only a few kilometers apart.
+From Gevrey-Chambertin to Nuits Saint Georges, or from Aloxe-Corton to Santenay, they feature typical vineyard architecture, with handsome limestone houses and tiled roofs.
+Often set between courtyards and gardens, almost all of these winegrowers’ residences have ancient cellars, a highlight of the house that the owner will introduce wine lovers to.
+Traditional villages, often opulent, with the occasional mansion belonging to a wine merchant who settled on the hillside in the 18th or 19th century.
+Gathered around their Gothic and often Romanesque churches, fountains and washhouses, these villages are the emblematic living quarters of the Burgundy vineyards.

 Authentic celebrations